Principles of Statistical Inference in Online Problems: Introduction

 Online problems arise naturally in many fields of statistics.
 On top of them, modern computing allows intractable offline problems to be approached with online techniques.
-To name a few, multidimensional integrals can be approximated by Markov chain Monte Carlo (MCMC) methods \citep{hastings1970}; deep neural networks can be trained using stochastic approximation \citep{robbins1951}; week learners can be strengthened through boosting \citep{schapire1990}.
-Nevertheless, many online estimators are found by sacrificing some statistical efficiency and little is known about the reason behind.
-In light of it, we propose a general framework to understand and construct efficient nonparametric estimators for online problems.
-Long-run variance (LRV) is an exemplary estimand but our framework applies not only to LRV; see Section \ref{discussion} for further discussion.
+To name a few, multidimensional integrals can be approximated by Markov chain Monte Carlo methods \citep{hastings1970mcmc}; deep neural networks can be trained using stochastic approximation \citep{robbins1951sgd}.
+The usefulness of statistical inference in these problems motivates the study of online long-run variance estimators.
+Existing works \citep{yeh2000dbm,wu2009recursive,rtavc,rtacm,chen2020sgd,zhu2023sgd} focus on how to select subsamples so that a batch means estimator can be updated online.
+Nevertheless, their proposals are all dominated by the original offline batch means estimator and little is known about the reason behind.

-Statistically, we open the door to methodological studies of online estimators.
-Prior to this paper, online estimators were defined directly and their algorithms were provided to show their computational properties.
-In LRV estimation, existing works \citep{wu2009,zheng2016,rtavc,rtacm,chen2020,zhu2021} only focus on how to select subsamples so that a batch means estimator can be updated online.
-Nevertheless, their proposals are all dominated by an offline benchmark that they used and none of them know the reason.
-Using the proposed framework, we pinpoint the source of sub-efficiency in their proposals.
-While some refinements can be made already, we go beyond that and derive sufficient conditions for \(O(1)\)-time or \(O(1)\)-space update, which allows us to construct online estimators that even dominate the offline benchmark in the literature.

-Computationally, we introduce mini-batch estimation to accelerate online estimators for real-time applications.
-In practice, users may not be interested in every estimate but estimates at predetermined points \(n_1, n_2, \ldots\) instead.
-For instance, one may assess the convergence of a MCMC sample every \(m\) iterations for a fixed \(m \in \Z^+\) \citep{brooks2011}.
-On the other hand, high frequency data may arrive faster than executing an online algorithm.
-To solve these problems, we bring the concept of mini-batch training in machine learning \citep{goodfellow2016} to LRV estimation.
-We also present an automatic optimal parameters selector so that users need not to run any offline pilot procedure.

-Practically, we demonstrate how to use our framework with recent development in change point detection, causal inference, and stochastic approximation.
-A notable issue with online techniques is that a reasonable terminal sample size is not known \textit{a priori}.
-In light of it, statisticians perform inference to terminate their procedures; see, e.g., \citet{flegal2010} and \citet{vats2019}.
-Lesser known to the statistics community, engineers perform inference to improve their learning algorithms; see, e.g., \citet{lang2019}.
-Apart from illustrating the strength of our framework in these applications, we hope to promote inference-based techniques developed by one community to another.